freeCodeCamp/guide/src/pages/certifications/coding-interview-prep/project-euler/problem-316-numbers-in-decimal-expansions/index.md

 ---
-title: Problem 316: Numbers in decimal expansions
+title: Numbers in decimal expansions
 ---
 ## Problem 316: Numbers in decimal expansions